Home Majors Alternative Medicine

-Alternative Medicine Degree
+Alternative Medicine

 Students study non-conventional healing practices such as acupuncture, naturopathy, herbal medicine, chiropractic, and integrative approaches that complement traditional Western medicine.
 Graduates typically pursue careers as naturopathic physicians, acupuncturists, integrative health practitioners, and wellness consultants, usually after completing additional professional licensing requirements.
 Growing consumer interest in holistic health approaches is expanding opportunities in integrative medicine.

-What Alternative Medicine Graduates Do
+What Alternative Medicine graduates do

 Your career will be centered on direct patient care, often outside of conventional Western medicine.
 As an acupuncturist, a steadily growing path, your days involve detailed patient consultations and performing precise, hands-on treatments.
 In other practitioner roles, you might function like a naturopathic doctor, creating comprehensive wellness plans that integrate diet, herbal remedies, and lifestyle changes to treat patient conditions.
 Many start by assisting in a clinic before building their own client base and eventually opening a private practice, with some senior practitioners earning six-figure salaries by diagnosing and treating complex cases.